COVID-19 pre-admission testing

 Please park in one of the allocated parking bays and proceed as advised by the staff member who books your swab.
 The test for COVID-19 is a swab taken from your throat and nose (both nostrils).
 The swab looks like a long cotton bud and takes only a few minutes to perform.
 Once complete you will be asked to leave the site.

 Preparing for your admission

-In addition to the pre-admission testing, it is important that you and your household members self-isolate once your swab has been taken, making sure you do not come into contact with anyone who is unwell ahead of your admission date, further protecting you and your baby from the risk of contracting COVID-19.
+In addition to the pre-admission testing, it is important that you self-isolate once your swab has been taken, making sure you do not come into contact with anyone who is unwell ahead of your admission date, further protecting you and your baby from the risk of contracting COVID-19.

 Pre-admission testing results

-Results are usually back within 6 hours; on some occasions this may be a little longer.
+Results are usually back within six hours; on some occasions this may be a little longer.
 We’ll contact you with the outcome of your results by phone or in person; depending on your circumstances.

 If you had your swab a few days before admission, then you will be contacted by phone.
 If you are already in hospital then staff looking after you will give you the result as soon as it is available.
 If you have gone home then you will be contacted by staff by phone so please make sure that we have the best number to contact you on.